 Do you even lift?
-Of course you do.
+Of course, you do.
 Perhaps even to a point where your body gives out.

 Gym addiction is a growing problem amongst men in today’s aesthetic-driven culture.
 A 2012 study highlighted that 0.5% of the world’s population suffered from it.
 It might not seem like much but given the current wave of excessive health trends sweeping the globe, that figure will no doubt have increased its footprint.

 When pushing the limits at the other end of the fitness spectrum, it’s important to see the clear and dangerous signs that could point to exercise addiction.
-We spoke to the experts to identify the tell-tale signs and how to treat it.
+We spoke to the experts to identify the tell-tale signs and how to treat them.

-How To Know You’re Addicted
+How To Know You’re Addicted To The Gym

 Control freaks should pay attention now.
 There are very obvious signs that you’re addicted to lifting weights according to Dr. Clive Jones, who is a professor in sport and exercise psychology at Queensland’s Bond University.